diogocoutinho/vue-international-phone/README.md

 - `customClass`: Custom class to style the component.
 It replaces the default class (optional).
 - `openIcon`: Icon to open the country selector.
 Default: "▾" (optional).
 - `closeIcon`: Icon to close the country selector.
 Default: "▴" (optional).
+- `showFlag`: Boolean to control the visibility of the flags in the country selector.
+Default: true (optional).
-- `activeModal`: Boolean to control the visibility of the country selector.
-Default: false (optional).
+- `showCountryCode`: Boolean to control the visibility of the country code in the country selector.
+Default: true (optional).
+- `showCode`: Boolean to control the visibility of the country code in the phone number input.
+Default: true (optional).
 -
 ## Events
 - `update:selectedItem`: Emitted when the selected country is changed.